jerryhgladinet/docs/admin/source/chapter03.rst

 .. note::

-    A tenant is usually mapped to a client of yours, a company or a division of a company.
+    A tenant is usually mapped to a client of yours, a company, or a division of a company.

 The Cluster Server is multi-tenant capable, but can also be used for a single Tenant.
 To add or manage your tenants, choose Tenant Manager **(1)** in your Dashboard.